-(a) With the exception of Subpart F-Audit Requirements of this part, OMB may allow exceptions for classes of Federal awards or non-Federal entities subject to the requirements of this part when exceptions are not prohibited by statute.
+(a) With the exception of Subpart F- Audit Requirements of this part, OMB may allow exceptions for classes of Federal awards or non-Federal entities subject to the requirements of this part when exceptions are not prohibited by statute.
 However, in the interest of maximum uniformity, exceptions from the requirements of this part will be permitted only in unusual circumstances.
 Exceptions for classes of Federal awards or non-Federal entities will be published on the OMB Web site at www.whitehouse.gov/omb.

-(b) Exceptions on a case-by-case basis for individual non-Federal entities may be authorized by the Federal awarding agency or cognizant agency for indirect costs, except where otherwise required by law or where OMB or other approval is expressly required by this part.
+(b) Exceptions on a case-by-case basis for individual non-Federal entities may be authorized by the Federal awarding agency or cognizant agency for indirect costs except where otherwise required by law or where OMB or other approval is expressly required by this part.
+No case-by-case exceptions may be granted to the provisions of Subpart F- Audit Requirements of this part.

-(c) The Federal awarding agency may apply more restrictive requirements to a class of Federal awards or non-Federal entities when approved by OMB, or when, required by Federal statutes or regulations, except for the requirements in Subpart F-Audit Requirements of this part.
-A Federal awarding agency may apply less restrictive requirements when making fixed amount awards as defined in Subpart A-Acronyms and Definitions of this part, except for those requirements imposed by statute or in Subpart F-Audit Requirements of this part.
+(c) The Federal awarding agency may apply more restrictive requirements to a class of Federal awards or non-Federal entities when approved by OMB, required by Federal statutes or regulations except for the requirements in Subpart F-Audit Requirements of this part.
+A Federal awarding agency may apply less restrictive requirements when making fixed amount awards as defined in Subpart A-Acronyms and

+Definitions of this part, except for those requirements imposed by statute or in Subpart F-Audit Requirements of this part.

-(d) On a case-by-case basis, OMB will approve new strategies for Federal awards when proposed by the Federal awarding agency in accordance with OMB guidance (such as M-13-17) to develop additional evidence relevant to addressing important policy challenges or to promote cost-effectiveness in and across Federal programs.
+(d) On a case-by-case basis.
+OMB will approve new strategies for Federal awards when proposed by the Federal awarding agency in accordance with OMB guidance (such as M-13-17) to develop additional evidence relevant to addressing important policy challenges or to promote cost-effectiveness in and across Federal programs.
 Proposals may draw on the innovative program designs discussed in M-13-17 to expand or improve the use of effective practices in delivering Federal financial assistance while also encouraging innovation in service delivery.
 Proposals submitted to OMB in accordance with M-13-17 may include requests to waive requirements other than those in Subpart F-Audit Requirements of this part.